DuckyShine004/duck-zsh/README.md

 > [!WARNING]
 > If you already have a Zsh setup, make sure to back it up before proceeding further.

-After cloning the repository:
-1) Run the `install.sh` script:
+2) After cloning the repository, run the `install.sh` script:

 ```sh
 # Go into Zsh directory